Think property management companies just collect and cash rent checks? Think again.

 5. Market your property and fill vacancies

 For every day your property sits empty, it costs you.
-Property managers reduce or eliminate this potential loss by proactively attempting to renew a current lease, or marketing the home for lease soon after the current tenant gives notice.
-A well maintained property with a market-appropriate rent rate can quickly attract good tenants.
+Property managers help reduce or eliminate this potential loss by proactively attempting to renew a current lease, or marketing the home for lease soon after the current tenant gives notice.
+A well maintained property with a market-appropriate rent rate may quickly attract good tenants.

 “More than half the time, we have an approved applicant before the current tenant even vacates,” Nelson points out.

-Property managers make sure the home is rent-ready by taking care of any necessary repairs and remodeling, replacing worn-out appliances, and rekeying the doors.
+Property managers help make sure the home is rent-ready by taking care of any necessary repairs and remodeling, replacing worn-out appliances, and rekeying the doors.

-When it’s ready to be shown, you can rest assured the management company will aggressively market the house with photos and video walk-throughs on its website as well as all the major rental listing sites, such as Zillow, Trulia, and RedFin.
-Agents will also be available to show your home to prospective tenants in person seven days a week.
+When it’s ready to be shown, you can rest assured the management company will help aggressively market the house with photos and video walk-throughs on its website as well as all the major rental listing sites, such as Zillow, Trulia, and RedFin.
+Agents will typically also be available to show your home to prospective tenants in person seven days a week.

 6. Screen tenants and collect security deposits